holochain/kangaroo-electron/README.md

   --holochain-wasm-log <string>  WASM_LOG value to pass to the holochain binary --lair-rust-log <string>       RUST_LOG value to pass to the lair keystore binary -b, --bootstrap-url <url>      URL of the bootstrap server to use (not persisted across restarts).
-  -s, --signaling-url <url>      URL of the signaling server to use (not persisted across restarts).
+  -s, --signal-url <url>      URL of the signaling server to use (not persisted across restarts).
   --ice-urls <string>            Comma separated string of ICE server URLs to use.
 Is ignored if an external holochain binary is being used
                                  (not persisted across restarts).
   --print-holochain-logs         Print holochain logs directly to the terminal (they will be still written to the logfile as well)